AnyLog-co/documentation/anylog commands.md

 ## Get pools info

-These commands returns the number of threads aligned to satisfy tasks and a flag indicating if each thread is busy executing a task or in a wait state for a new task.
+These commands return the number of threads aligned to satisfy tasks and a flag indicating if each thread is busy executing a task or in a wait state for a new task.
 For example:
 <pre>
 get workers pool